chiragpatil-lp/agent-foundation/README.md

 # Or preview changes first: uv run init_template.py --dry-run
 ```

-This renames the package, updates configuration files, and resets the changelog.
+This renames the package, updates configuration files, resets the changelog, and creates a fresh CODEOWNERS file.
 Review changes with `git status`, then commit.

 ## Quickstart